Do you need to collect a 3D data? Are you wondering what’s the easiest way to do this?

 For those looking for the best cheap 3d scanner, this is for you.
 But you should be ready as this is not easy to use.

-Also, you need to use multiple 3d scanning software to convert your file into a printable STL file.
+First, it needs manual labor to get it to works.
+Second, you need to use multiple 3d scanning software to convert your file into a printable STL file.
 If you’re not comfortable or not knowlegable in setting up and installing software, you will probably need help in this part.
 Otherwise, you will appreciate this.

 If you know how to code and find something you want to improve, you can easily tweak the program through GitHub.
 I highly recommend Horus for this 3D scanner.